Trouble finding something? Click here to shop by size.

 Improper footwear

 If you pick running shoes that lack support, or are ill-fitting, your feet and legs can suffer the consequences.
 You’ll wind up with calf pain almost certainly without proper footwear.
-Be sure to select runners that stabilize your body and add cushioned, shock absorption to each land.
+Be sure to select runners that stabilize your body and add cushioned support, shock absorption to each land.

 Imbalance of calf muscles